-The team has assessed the quantum on many high profile and boundary breaking cases which include the Claimants Warren and Annable in Heil v Rankin, the Hancock case, the Creutzfeldt-Jacob Disease Litigation, the Hatfield and Selby cases, the Ladbroke Grove Rail Disaster and the Cadbury's cases.
-The specialist team’s work has been recognised in the 2011 edition of Legal 500.
+We’ve prepared schedules of loss for a number of high profile and boundary-breaking cases including the claimants Warren and Annable in Heil v Rankin, the June Hancock case, the Creutzfeldt-Jakob disease litigation, the Hatfield and Selby cases, the Ladbroke Grove Rail Disaster and the Cadbury's cases.

 What Inspired You To Get Into Law?